AIMLDev726/ragpack/CONTRIBUTING.md

-# Contributing to RAGPack
+# Contributing to ragpackai

-We welcome contributions to RAGPack!
+We welcome contributions to ragpackai!
 This document provides guidelines for contributing to the project.

 ## Getting Started